Elon Musk shares first photo of new SpaceX Starship test vehicle

 Next stop, Mars

-It's intended to undergo suborbital flights, with the first expected in March/April 2019, before hopefully moving on to orbital flights in 2020.
+It's intended to undergo suborbital flights, with the first expected in March/April of this year, before hopefully moving on to orbital flights in 2020.

 This means Musk's apparent plans to move to Mars could become a reality sooner than we thought.
-Saying that, there are a number of obstacles we must overcome before we can even consider colonizing Mars, including how to land a one ton vehicle on its surface - and if the first humans ever want to return to Earth, how to blast off from the surface of the planet.
+Saying that, there are a number of obstacles that need to be overcome before we can even consider colonizing Mars, including how to land a one-ton vehicle on its surface, and – if the first humans ever want to return to Earth – how to blast off from the surface of the planet.

-Only time will tell if SpaceX or NASA win the race to the red planet; but right now, it looks like things are progressing rather quickly at Musk's space exploration company.
+Only time will tell if SpaceX or NASA wins the race to the red planet – but right now it looks like things are progressing rather quickly at Musk's space exploration company.